xmars4/odoo-cicd-jenkins/README.md

     -   **_ID_**: **remote-server-github-privatekey-cred**
     -   **_Description_**: _Server use this private key to connect to Github and pull latest code_

-5. Create and config Github pipeline
+5. Create and config Github pipeline on Jenkins

     5.1.
 Create new pipeline

+    -   Access Jenkins Web UI
     -   Path: Dashboard > New Item -> Pipeline
     -   Fill pipeline name. _warning_ [don't put space to pipeline name](https://www.jenkins.io/doc/book/pipeline/getting-started/#:~:text=In%20the%20Enter%20an%20item,handle%20spaces%20in%20directory%20paths.)
     -   Check **_Do not allow concurrent builds_**